How do I find my electricity or natural gas supplier?

 However, if this is your first home in the province, you are probably with the local regulated provider for each commodity, also known as the default provider.
 Each area has a specific regulated provider for gas and electricity, which makes it easier for you to find who could be your energy supplier.

-For example, in Edmonton, the RRO electricity provider is EPCOR, whereas in Calgary, the default electricity provider is ENMAX.
+For example, in Edmonton, the Rate of Last Resort (ROLR) electricity provider is EPCOR, whereas in Calgary, the default electricity provider is ENMAX.
 Depending on where you live, the regulated-rate provider could be the municipality, which is what happens in the City of Lethbridge.

 As you learn more about the Alberta energy market, you will start noticing that competitive and regulated retailers often belong to the same energy group.
 Still, they are different companies with different plans.